Clinton-Davis/chow/README.md

 ---

-**Chow by HotPoint** is a web based cookbook that lets the public browse and use recipes that users have uploaded.
-Anyone can choose a recipe and get list of ingredance and cooking instruction.
-If the public would like to contrbute to the collection they would have to become a user.
+**Chow by HotPoint** is a web-based cookbook that lets the public browse and uses recipes that users have uploaded.
+Anyone can choose a recipe and get a list of ingredients and cooking instruction.
+If the public would like to contribute to the collection, they would have to become a user.
-To become a user you would have to register.
+To become a user, you would have to register.
 Once registered, you would be able to use the service.
-The user will be able to keep a collection of there own with full editing or delete (your own recipes) capabilities.
+The user can keep a collection of there own with full editing or delete capabilities.

-The web app will be made using [Python](https://www.python.org/)and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as the main logical languages [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) and [Boostrap](https://getbootstrap.com/) Framworks with [Mongodb](https://www.mongodb.com/) Altes for the database.
+The web app is made using [Python](https://www.python.org/)and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as the main logical languages [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) and [Boostrap](https://getbootstrap.com/) Frameworks with [Mongodb](https://www.mongodb.com/) Altes for the database.

-The Client HotPoint, has a wide range of products that cover all things a house should have.
-As the hart of every home is the kithen.
-This is there focus with Chow.
-The logo will be in the main title, Chow by HotPoint clearly showing this.
-Pitures of the products with be in strategic place throught the site.
-With link there website.
+The Client HotPoint, has a wide range of products that cover all things a house should have, As the heart of every home is the kitchen.
+Here is there focus on Chow.
+The logo is in the main title, On every page.
+Pictures of the products have been strategically placed throughout the site, with links to their website.

 ---